-Hyaluronic acid is a naturally occurring substance found in the skin and is used as a filler for wrinkles, as well as shaping the face to replace volume lost with aging.
+Hyaluronic acid is a naturally occurring substance found in the skin and is used as a filler for wrinkles, as well as shaping the face to replace volume lost with ageing.
 As hyaluronic acid is devoid of protein elements, it has an extremely low propensity to allergy formation.
-It is therefore the gold standard dermal filler substance in aesthetic medicine.
+It is, therefore, the gold standard dermal filler substance in aesthetic medicine.

 - Avoid excessive sunlight

 - Stop smoking